In this Katana review, we’re going to be looking at one of the top solutions available for managing order fulfillment in the manufacturing space.

 The solution is packed full of useful tools, from omnichannel order management technology, to end-to-end traceability for batches, materials, and expiry data.
 There are contract tools, real-time master planning services, and a host of other features to explore.

 Today, we’re going to cover everything you need to know about the Katana manufacturing ERP software.
 Let’s dive in.

 What is Katana Software?

-Principally, it's a platform which is built to serve the needs of merchants who intend to scale their businesses.
+Principally, Katana is a platform which is built to serve the needs of merchants who intend to scale their businesses.
 It tirelessly works to make Direct-to-consumer(D2C) manufacturing a painless experience.
-What sounds inspiring, is how it makes it easier for me to reach my customers in an innovative manner.

-Katana has an advanced way to make the logistics part of my business a success.
-I must say, its distribution model, is quite distinctive.
-As a retailer, this saves me lots of money.
-I don't have to deal with middlemen.
-Actually, Katana grasps the fact that my ultimate goal, is to really make my customers happy.
+Katana makes the logistics part of any business a success.
+I must say, its distribution model is quite distinctive.
+It saves retailers money on dealing with middle men for inventory management. .
+Actually, Katana grasps the fact that the goal of any business is to make customers happy.

 The best part?

-The whole process of manually tracking my raw materials always turns out to be overwhelming.
-Katana resolves this muddle via its automated dashboard which proves to be user-friendly and trouble-free.
+Katana resolves the confusion of tracking raw materials and processes via its automated dashboard which proves to be user-friendly and trouble-free.

 So let's delve deeper.

 From the look of things, Katana‘s dashboard seems so quick on the uptake.
 It's so easy to navigate through and interpret its spreadsheets.
 The demo account has sufficient data which gives me good pointers to help me run my business.
 It has a sell screen which allows the user to have a better apprehension of all sales orders.